PrithivirajDamodaran/Alt-ZSC/README.md

-# Alt-ZSC - An Alternate Implementation for Zero Shot Text Classification
+# An Alternate Implementation for Zero Shot Text Classification

 ### What is Alt-ZSC?
 * Intentionally super simple yet useful if you are $ concious.